mozilla/miracle/docs/local.rst

 Development
 ===========

-A `./server` utility script is included to streamline use of the Docker containers.
+A `./server` utility script is included to streamline the use of the Docker containers.
 It has a number of commands to help out:

 - `./server start` - builds and starts all containers.
 - `./server stop` - kills and removes all containers.